v1ctor/wikirace/README.md

 ### Components

 #### Extracting links
-1. First approach is to use Wikipedia API.
-It could improve request speed but this solution isn't portable.
+1. First thought is to use Wikipedia API.
+It could improve request speed but this solution isn't portable to other sites.
 2. Parse links by my own.
 This approach is slower but it fits better to our requirements. **(1 hour)**

 #### Find a path
-1. First I've written simple BFS solution, but it was working slowly. **(1 hour)**
+1. First I've written a simple BFS solution, but it was working slowly. **(1 hour)**

-2. Then I decided to implement bidirectional BFS, but tricky part in our case is that the wiki graph is unidirectional, so if the destination page have links to some page we could only assume that these pages may have link to our destination page.
- To check it we also need to download these pages, extract links from them, and check if our current page in these links.
+2. Then I decided to implement bidirectional BFS, but the tricky part in our case is that the wiki graph is unidirectional, so if the destination page has links to some page we could only assume that these pages may have link to our destination page.
+To check it we also need to download these pages, extract links from them, and check if our current page is among these links.
 To avoid loading pages twice, first time for back-link, and second time in a regular workflow, I have added caching of already loaded pages. **(3 hours)**

 ## Usage
 ```bash